ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 There are a few subnets in the the transit and spokes:
 - workers - Worker subnets for network accessible compute resources via load balancers, [{{site.data.keyword.redhat_openshift_notm}}](https://www.ibm.com/cloud/openshift), VPC instances, etc.
 - firewall - firewall-router.
-- vpe - all of the Virtual Private Endpoint Gateways for private connectivity to cloud services.
+- vpe - All of the Virtual Private Endpoint Gateways for private connectivity to cloud services.
-- dns - For DNS locations (todo link).
+- dns - For DNS locations see [working with custom resolvers[(https://cloud.ibm.com/docs/dns-svcs?topic=dns-svcs-custom-resolver&interface=ui).
 The DNS location appliances managed by the DNS Service consume network interfaces in this subnet.

 There is a companion [GitHub Repository](https://github.com/IBM-Cloud/vpc-transit) that can be used to follow along as the resources are created.
 Clone and initialize the files **local.env** and **config_tf/terraform.tfvars**.
 The APIKEY in local.env is a secret that should not be shared.
 The config_tf/terraform.tfvars has an initial section that requires modification.